MicrosoftDocs/SupportArticles-docs/support/biztalk/troubleshoot-memory-leak.md

 2. Click **Add Data Files**, and then locate the .dmp file.
 3. Select the **Memory Pressure Analysis** script, and then click **Start Analysis**.

-By default, an analysis report file (.mht) will be created in the `C:\Program Files\DebugDiag\Reports` folder when the analysis is finished.
+By default, an analysis report file (the .mht file) will be created in the `C:\Program Files\DebugDiag\Reports` folder when the analysis is finished.
 The report file will also be displayed in your browser.
 The report file contains the results of the analysis.
 Additionally, the report file may contain recommendations for how to resolve the memory leak.

 If you use custom DLLs, you can add the symbol path of the custom .pdb files for analysis.
 To do this, follow these steps: